STATIC ELECTRIC DISCHARGES

 The following image shows what looks alot like crater chains.

-Two possible causes will be suggested here and I will let the pictures make
+Two possible causes will be suggested for crater chains and I will let the

 the case of either an electric discharge by an object making a glancing pass

 of the planet's surface or electric discharge from another source.
 There is

 a wealth of evidence which suggests either of these two options to be

 But you might be saying; "What about an impact, isn't that an option?"

 The need to present proof of crater-chains, from impacts, rests on the